The Cutest Sheep in the World? Definitely!

 The Valais Blacknose Sheep is considered a rare breed, with approximately 20,000 animals in the world.
 Currently, restrictions do not allow for importation of live sheep into the United States.

-Fortunately, purebred semen and just recently purebred embryos have been made available for import to the US, allowing for us to initiate a breed -up program.
+Fortunately, purebred semen and purebred embryos have been made available for import to the US, allowing for us to initiate a breed -up program.

 VBS Lam Good Light.jpg